Easy Easter Dirt Cake

 - Add in a layer of chopped nuts if you like.

-More Easter Dessert Recipes
+More Easter Desserts

 If you like this post, PIN, Share, or sign up for our Newsletter at the top of the page.
 And don’t forget to follow CAH on Instagram or Facebook.
 Cheers!

-How to Make an Easter Dirt Cake Dessert
+Easter Dirt Cake recipe

 Easy Easter dessert with a combination of chocolate cookies, pudding, and a cool whip-cream cheese filling.
 Decorate this dirt cake with Easter themed candies and serve.